iris-art/bearch/README.md

 ## Solution

-- an app, this will connect all the bands with all the available musicians the app will contain a reaction option, if someone pushes that button it will send their account to the band who placed the request for musicians.
+- an app, that'll connect all the bands with all the available musicians the app will contain a reaction option, if someone pushes that button it will send their account to the band who placed the request for musicians.

+__features__

+- a filter screen to select location, genre, instrument, age.
+- a list of available bands or musicians
+- the possiblity to make an offer for musicians
+- make account
+- reply on request for musicians
+- send musicians request for your band

+__optional features__

+- make an own chatbox for messages
+- filter within a radius from some place

+## Prerequisites

+- Google maps API for getting distance : https://developers.google.com/maps/documentation/distance-matrix/intro
+- a database for the API : https://developer.android.com/reference/android/database/sqlite/SQLiteDatabase
+- an API that handles all the requests for the database

+__hardest part__

+- the hardest part of this app will be filtering all the offers on location.

+__similar__
+- a site that works like this is marktplaats.nl , on this site you can filter items by their location